johnnyowayed/TaskManager/README.md

 - Support for reduced motion preferences
 - Color contrast considerations for all UI elements

-### Testing Strategy
+## 🧪 Testing

-- UI Tests covering critical user flows
+The project includes comprehensive test coverage:
-- Snapshot tests for UI consistency across device sizes and appearance modes
+- `TaskManagerTests`: Unit tests for business logic and data layer
-- Unit tests for business logic and data layer
+- `TaskManagerUITests`: UI tests for critical user flows and interface consistency

 ## 🔮 Future Enhancements